GEIGEIGEIST/TOTEM/README.md

 ### INSPIRATION

-I've added the additional pinky key to make the TOTEM compatible with the layout boards like the [Balbuzard](https://github.com/brow/balbuzard) by [Tom Brow](https://github.com/brow) and the [Osprette](https://github.com/smores56/osprette) by [Sam Mohr](https://github.com/smores56) uses, where you put the keybinding of the top left and right keys on an outer pinky key.
+I've added the additional pinky key to make the TOTEM compatible with the layout boards like the [Balbuzard](https://github.com/brow/balbuzard) by [Tom Brow](https://github.com/brow) and the [Osprette](https://github.com/smores56/osprette) by [Sam Mohr](https://github.com/smores56) use, where you put the keybinding of the top left and right keys on an outer pinky key.

 ### HELP FIXING THINGS

-People who helped me creating this board and fixing stuff
+People who helped me create this board and fix stuff

 #### PCB
 - [Marco "Bob"](https://github.com/GroooveBob)